IanEmmons/ParentPermissionPerpetrator/README.md

-# ParentPermissionPerpetrator
+# ScienceOlympiadRosterTracker
-A Web application to facilitate collection of parent permission forms for Science Olympiad students.
+A Web application to facilitate collection of parent permission forms for Science Olympiad students in the state of Virginia.